1019gene/Captain-Logger/README.md

 ## License

-Copyright 2019 Gene Lee, Eric Zhang, Peter Chien, Matthew Chow, Johnath Ho
+Copyright 2019 Gene Lee, Eric Zhang, Peter Chien, Matthew Chow, Johnathan Ho

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.